anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ## Stateless Join Proxy

 The stateless Join Proxy aims to minimize the requirements on the constrained Join Proxy device.
-Stateless operation requires no memory in the Join Proxy device, but may also reduce the CPU impact as the device does not need to search through a state table.
+Stateless operation requires no memory in the Join Proxy device, and may also reduce the CPU impact as the device does not need to search through a state table.

 If an untrusted Pledge that can only use link-local addressing wants to contact a trusted Registrar, and the Registrar is more than one hop away, it sends its DTLS messages to the Join Proxy.